Many of the concepts introduced in

 #> • Data available for 0 topicsThis elicitation process is for a categorical variables with 5 categories estimated for four options and three topics by six experts.

-Similarly as we did for continuous variables, we can load the data
+As we did for continuous variables, we can load the data with the

 my_elicitation <- cat_add_data(my_elicitation,